 Dr. rer. nat.
 Lutz Oettershagen

-I am an lecturer (assistant professor in US terms) at Liverpool University, Liverpool, UK.
+I am an assistant professor (lecturer) at Liverpool University, Liverpool, UK.

 My primary research areas are algorithmic data analysis, graph data mining, and machine learning for graphs.
 I put a strong focus on mathematical and computational foundations as well as the engineering and application of efficient algorithmic data analysis on (dynamic) graphs for solving real-world problems.
 My work focuses on the computational analysis of static and temporal networks.
 In my research, I design and analyze methods for obtaining new knowledge from complex networks.